 Become a global citizen through the multi-disciplinary and critical thinking skills to better understand our globally connected and diverse world.
 Develop skills in observation, analysis, research, communications, and interacting with people from all cultures--all skills that employers seek.
 The Center for Archaeological Research is a hub of research activity and training in research design and excavating methods (remote sensing & traditional methods), teamwork, and artifact analysis.

 A liberal arts education empowers and prepares graduates to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 Careers related to anthropology include archaeology, impact assessment, museum technology, education, law, forensics, and more.
 The top economic sectors of our anthropology alumni are: higher education, business/finance, STEM, government, arts/media/communication, and healthcare.

 The anthropology curriculum integrates traditional classroom courses with hands-on courses, and a range of field schools.
 Archaeological fieldwork is conducted on sites in Virginia and Mississippi where students learn remote sensing applications as well as more traditional excavation methodology.
 Students may also travel to a social science research methods field school located in Bolivia.

 B.A. in Anthropology Faculty

-Many anthropologists in the University of Mississippi's Department of Sociology and Anthropology hold joint appointments with the Croft Institute for International Studies or the Center for the Study of Southern Culture.
+Faculty in the University of Mississippi's Department of Sociology and Anthropology cover all the subfields of anthropology.
+Some hold joint appointments with the Croft Institute for International Studies or the Center for the Study of Southern Culture.

 Admission requirements for the Bachelor of Arts in Anthropology program are the same as the UM undergraduate admission requirements.